Bicheno1/unique-host/KNOWN_LIMITATIONS.md

 | **Spontaneous recall** (`evoked`) | **Dormant** | Fires on unmet needs, not on threat as the paper describes; searches long-term memory only, with placeholder word lists that do not include `cage`/`road`.
 0 recalls in 60 idle turns.
 The `evoked` list in the state is never filled (bug). |
 | **Memory shown in the text** | **Only when asked** | Since 2026-09-20 the character recalls on request and checks claims against memory (see "Memory recall and claims" below).
 It never volunteers a memory. |

+**Danger detection can be outweighed by a recent positive stretch.** Measured 2026-09-22: V (viability push) can climb to more than double I (inviability) even during an active threat (a dragon attack), if the character was coming from a strongly positive moment right before — so the engine doesn't always react to a sudden threat.
+This is one of the things a new user is most likely to notice if not warned about it in advance.

 Why a character still reacts differently later in a session: **plasticity** (each word's valence drifts by about 0.25 per exposure, because the Opening rule `dist_mental < 30` is almost always true), not stored memories.
 In one test, "a cage" after a